Hagrid's Magical Creatures Motorbike Adventure: Reception

 Hagrid's Magical Creatures Motorbike Adventure was positively received by guests on opening day.
 It was awarded the Golden Ticket Award for Best New Attraction Installation by Amusement Today in 2019 and was awarded second place for Best New Roller Coaster.

 Incidents

 On October 2, 2019, the roller coaster was temporarily shut down after a swarm of honey bees surrounded the attraction.
 A small fire broke out in the backstage area of the attraction on August 11, 2020, prompting a full evacuation without injuries.
 The fire was extinguished but the attraction remained closed a couple of days later.

-Technical difficulties

-The attraction "has been plagued by downtime problems from day one" and has been cited as "one of the most unreliable in the entire theme park industry".
-During some months, the ride was unavailable about half of the time the park was open and Universal has not publicly stated what the problems are and if/when they can be resolved.